Social Work Graduate Programs

 MSW Transfer Credit

 Transfer of credits from another MSW program is considered on a case-by-case basis.
-As a rule, only courses taken in a Council on Social Work Education (CSWE) accredited Master of Social Work program will be eligible for transfer.
-Typically, transfer credit will only be applied to the Generalist portion of the MSW program, which constitutes the first 33 credit hours of the full 66 credit hours in the MSW degree.
-The applicant must have received a grade of “B” or better in the course(s) being considered.
+Only courses taken in a Council on Social Work Education (CSWE) accredited Master of Social Work program will be eligible for transfer.
+Typically, transfer credit will only be applied to the generalist portion of the MSW program, which constitutes the first 30 credit hours of the MSW degree.
+The applicant must have received a grade of “B” or better in the course(s) being considered for transfer credit.
 In addition, each course must be substantially equivalent in content to an existing social work graduate course for which transfer credit is being considered.

-All graduate transfer students must complete an application packet (see Application Procedures, supra).
-One of the three letters of reference must come from the dean/department chair of the CSWE-accredited program from which the student is transferring.
-If the student was in a practicum placement while in the other program, he/she should obtain the second letter of reference from his/her field practicum instructor.
-All other letters of reference should be from teaching faculty in the host program, who have had the student in his/her class.
-The MSW Admissions Committee will be convened to consider the application.
+All graduate transfer students must complete an application packet (see Application Procedures above).
+One of the three letters of reference must come from the dean, department chair of the CSWE-accredited program from which the student is transferring.
+If the student was in a practicum placement while in the other program, a letter of reference from the supervising field instructor is also required.
+All other letters of reference should be from teaching faculty in the host program who have had the student in class.

 Programs